SilviuPaun/Community-Mention-Pair-Annotations-model/README.md

 This is a variational inference implementation of the *Community Mention Pair Annotations* (CommunityMPA) model presented in:

-Silviu Paun, Juntao Yu, Massimo Poesio (2019). **A Mention-Pair Model of Annotation with Nonparametric User Communities**. *To appear*.
+Silviu Paun, Juntao Yu, Jon Chamberlain, Udo Kruschwitz, Massimo Poesio (2019). **A Mention-Pair Model of Annotation with Nonparametric User Communities**. *Under review*.

 The model is a partially pooled nonparametric extension of the MPA model from: